Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Related Work

-\textbf{Low‐rank adaptation} (LoRA) \cite{lora} is widely used for parameter‐efficient fine‐tuning of large pre‐trained models.
-Building on this foundation, recent methods reformulate LoRA’s updates via SVD‐based initialization and dynamic rank scheduling \cite{milora,pissa,sora,adalora,alora,moslora}, showing that task adaptation primarily lies in a compact subspace.
-In this work, we offer a complementary perspective by viewing both pre‐trained weight matrix and its low‐rank updates as a linear associative memory \cite{li2018measuring,aghajanyan2020intrinsic,kohonen1972correlation,anderson1972simple}.
-Under this lens, a rank-\(r\) update corresponds to writing \(r\) new key–value entries into the pre-trained memory matrix, with each rank-1 component acting as an independent memory slot.
+\textbf{Low‐rank adaptation} (LoRA) \citep{lora} is widely used for parameter-efficient fine-tuning of large pre-trained models.
+Building on this foundation, recent methods have reformulated LoRA’s updates via SVD-based initialization and dynamic rank scheduling \citep{sora,adalora,alora,moslora,milora,pissa}, demonstrating that task adaptation primarily relies on finding a compact subspace.
+In this work, we offer a complementary perspective by treating both the pre-trained weight matrix and its low-rank updates through the lens of linear associative memory \citep{kohonen1972correlation,anderson1972simple,li2018measuring,aghajanyan2020intrinsic}.
+Under this formulation, a rank-$r$ update corresponds to $r$ new memory entries into the matrix, where each rank-1 component is an atomic memory slot.

-\textbf{Mixture‐of‐experts (MoE) in LoRA fine‐tuning.} MoE increases model capacity by replacing the Transformer’s feed-forward layer with expert subnetworks, routing each input to a small subset and using load‐balancing losses to even out usage \cite{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch,dai2024deepseekmoe}.
-This paradigm has been adapted for standard fine-tuning \cite{chen2023octavius,li2024mixlora,dou2023loramoe} and CL \cite{boosting,wang2024self,yang2024moral,chen2024llava} with LoRA, treating each low‐rank adapter as an expert: new adapters are trained and frozen per task to prevent forgetting.
-In contrast, we decompose each rank‐$r$ update into $r$ rank‐$1$ components and compute an input‐dependent mixture over these fine‐grained experts, greatly enhancing both expert specialization and mixture diversity.
+\textbf{Mixture-of-Experts (MoE) with LoRA.} MoE scales capacity by routing inputs to sparse expert subnetworks via load-balancing \citep{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch,dai2024deepseekmoe}.
+This paradigm has been adapted for fine-tuning \citep{dou2023loramoe,chen2023octavius,li2024mixlora,zhou2025same} and CL \citep{boosting,wang2024self,yang2024moral,chen2024llava} by treating adapters as experts, typically frozen per task to prevent forgetting.
+In contrast, we decompose rank-$r$ updates into $r$ atomic rank-1 components and compute an input-dependent mixture over these fine-grained experts, significantly enhancing specialization and diversity.